cltinsley/MusicVisualizer/README.md

 This program relies heavily on the p5.js library for creating shapes and getting the audio properties from the mic.

+The program can be found on github pages at: https://cltinsley.github.io/MusicVisualizer/

-To test the music visualizer, run the code on a localhost.
+To use the code yourself, run the it on a localhost.
 Steps are shown below.
 1. Change directory (cd) to music visualizer directory

 2. Run on command line: python -m SimpleHTTPServer [nnnn]